Bisa/factorio-init/README.md

  git clone https://github.com/Bisa/factorio-init.git
  ```

-- Rename config.example to config and modify the values within according to your setup.
+- Rename or copy `config.example` to `config` and modify the values within according to your setup.

+- Unless you need files from the `extras` dir (check the below sections) you can safely remove it.

 ### Notes for users with an OS that has a older glibc version